A handmade Christmas elf is gifted with every order 🎄🎁

 Who are the Sami people?

-The indigenous Sami people are an indigenous people who live in northern Europe, in the Sápmi.
-Sápmi means Lapland in Sami, the language of the Sami.
+The Sami are an indigenous people who live in northern Europe, in the Sápmi.
+Sápmi means Lapland in Sami, the Sami language.

-💡 There are 10 dialects of Sami in the world and none of these variants are alike.
+💡 There are 10 Sami dialects in the world, and none of these variants resemble each other.

-The Sápmi extends from northern Sweden to the Kola Peninsula in Russia, passing through northern Norway and Finland.
-Today, there are about 75,000 Sámi in all countries.
-However, only 9,000 live in Finland, the vast majority of them living in Norway.
+The Sápmi stretches from northern Sweden to the Kola Peninsula in Russia, passing through northern Norway and Finland.
+Today, there are about 75,000 Sámi in total across all countries.
+However, only 9,000 live in Finland; the vast majority live in Norway.

-In Finland and according to the Sámi parliament, the main criterion for belonging to their people is language.
-Indeed, the law states that a Sami is a person if he or she or at least one of his or her ancestors has learned Sami as a mother tongue.
+In Finland and according to the Sámi Parliament, the main criterion for belonging to their people is language.
+Indeed, the law states that a Sámi is someone who, either they themselves or at least one of their ancestors, learned Sámi as a mother tongue.

 The history of the Sami